-His full name was Galileo Galilei and he was an Italian scientist who opened the eyes of the world to a new way of thinking about how our solar system works and astronomy in general.
+His full name was Galileo Galilei and he was an Italian scientist who opened the eyes of the world to a new way of thinking about how our solar system and astronomy in general works.

 Galileo’s Life and Inventions

-- Galileo decided that he wanted to be a doctor and started to do a medical degree at the University of Pisa but never finished.
-He ran out of money, and decided that maths was what he was most interested in.
+Galileo decided that he wanted to be a doctor and started to do a medical degree at the University of Pisa but never finished.
+He ran out of money, and decided that math was what he was most interested in.

-- With these telescopes, he could see the skies like they’d never been seen before.
-In 1610 he saw 4 objects that surrounded Jupiter but he knew they weren’t stars.
-They actually turned out to be Jupiter’s four largest satellite moons.
+With these telescopes, he could see the skies like they’d never been seen before.

 Galileo and Kepler’s Theory